-For ECS Handles: To lock the drive levers in neutral, squeeze the drive levers back to the neutral position (Do Not squeeze the drive levers all the way back as this will cause the drive wheels to go into full reverse direction).
-Place thumbs on the inner thumb lobe of the neutral lock latches and push downward, moving them under the drive levers.
-Release drive levers (See Figure 7).
+To lock the drive levers in "neutral lock", squeeze the drive levers back to the "neutral" position.
+See Figure 6 (a).
+(Do Not squeeze the drive levers all the way back as this will cause the drive wheels to go into full reverse direction).
+Place thumbs on the inner thumb lobe of the neutral lock latches and rotate them to the "neutral lock" position.
+See Figure 6 (b).
+Release drive levers.

-♦ If the neutral lock latches are not completely engaged the drive levers could unexpectedly slip into the forward drive position.
+If the neutral lock latches are not completely engaged the drive levers could unexpectedly slip into the forward drive position.

-• If the drive levers slip into the drive position, the unit could lurch forward and cause injury or property damage.
+If the drive levers slip into the drive position, the unit could lurch forward and cause injury or property damage.

-◆ Be sure the drive levers are past the roller and securely seated at the bottom of the neutral lock latches.
+Be sure the drive levers are past the roller and securely seated at the bottom of the neutral lock latches.

-To place the drive levers in the drive position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches and push forward moving them out from under the drive levers.
+To place the drive levers in the "forward" position, slightly squeeze the drive levers while placing thumbs on the outer thumb lobe of the neutral lock latches (or the index finger on the inner lobe) and rotate them from under the drive levers.
 Slowly and carefully release the drive levers.
+See Figure 6 (d).